drbean/curriculum/intercultural/slides.md

 # Beans

-* Lecturers award 2, 3 or 4 beans.
+* Lecturers pay all Americans 2, 3 or 4
+  beans, depending on how active they were.
 * Lecturers return to group.

 # Next lecture